 6. Why do historical figures like Francis Ouimet matter in modern golfing culture?

-Francis Ouimet changed the game forever by winning The Open Championship as an amateur against pros—a true underdog story!
-His legacy inspires both casual players and competitors today at events like The USGA tournaments worldwide.
+Francis Ouimet changed the game by winning The Open Championship as an amateur against the pros, a genuine underdog story.
+His legacy still inspires everyday players and competitors alike at events like The USGA tournaments worldwide.